Sacred Scriptures Bethel Edition: Yahshua

-In explaining the reason for the Sacred Scriptures Bethel Edition, Meyer writes:
+In explaining the purpose behind restoring the Sacred Names throughout the Sacred Scriptures Bethel Edition, Meyer wrote:

 However, the text of this volume was maintained in strict majesty of expression as befits the Word of our Heavenly Father Yahweh and His Son, Yahshua the Messiah.
 We have not resorted to the modern corrupt slang common in American English.
 While striving to make the text of the Bible more understandable for the modern reader, the majesty with which the Bible should be comprehended was not sacrificed; therefore, this text emphasizes our need to think of our Heavenly Father and Messiah on a higher level.
-We hope you will enjoy The Sacred Scriptures Bethel Edition.
-Read and accept it as the very Word of our Heavenly Father Yahweh.
-May Almighty Yahweh by His Holy Spirit bless all who read His Word and come to love it more deeply with each passing day.
-In Yahshua the Messiah's Name, HalleluYah.